Evaluation and project development for the BMEL’s Bilateral Cooperation Programme

 The BMEL’s bilateral cooperation projects are usually designed either in the form of agricultural dialogue projects, practical demonstration and training projects, or alternatively as cooperation projects with industry associations.
 Several countries are currently being targeted by this programme.
 At the moment, cooperation is particularly intensive with China, Ukraine and Ethiopia.
 Other target countries include Russia, Kazakhstan, India and Morocco.

 Due to our ample expertise in project assessment and evaluation techniques, HFFA Research has been contracted on a recurring basis to carry out external evaluations of the BMEL’s bilateral cooperation projects, including recommendations for the design, planning and implementation of potential follow-up projects.
+In addition, we have recently been contracted to contribute to the Programme’s climate component analyzing the effects of climate change on agricultural production.
 So far, our team has successfully evaluated the BMEL’s bilateral cooperation projects in China, Mongolia, Kazakhstan and Russia.

 For more detailed information on this project, please contact us.